RichardFreedman/Encoding_Music/01_Tutorials/01_Notebook_Introduction_Quarto.md

 <br>

-## Debugging and Inspecting Variable
+## Debugging and Inspecting Variables

 JupyterLab has a built-in system for debugging your code.
 It cannot quite compare with the power of VS Code.
 But it does offer some good features